AutomationML/AMLEngine2.1/Documentation/Aml.Engine.AmlObjects/DocumentVersions/README.md

 DocumentVersions Class
 ======================
-AutomationML 2.1 APIThe Class DocumentVersions defines extension methods for the [CAEXFileType][1] to retrieve and manipulate document versions attached to a CAEXFile.
+The Class DocumentVersions defines extension methods for the [CAEXFileType][1] to retrieve and manipulate document versions attached to a CAEXFile.
 The DocumentVersion feature is described in the AutomationML BPR 06 "Naming of related documents and their versions" .

 Inheritance Hierarchy